cheapjack/LabFromAChip/docs/GettingStarted.md

 <img src="bookletimages/16.png" height="200">

+## DIY Paperfuge

-Carefully spin with your DIY paperfuge!
-Have a look at this [DIY Whirligig Toy tutorial](https://www.todaysparent.com/family/crafts/how-to-make-an-old-school-whirligig-fidget-toy/) to get the idea of how to use it and follow the instructions on the paperfuge cut out.
+[Assemble your DIY Paperfuge](DIYPaperfuge.md) and carefully spin your PDMS!
+It's best to have put to rest for 15 minutes after mixing while you prepare the 'fuge.
+If your unsure how to wind up the Paperfuge ready for spinning, have a look at this [DIY Whirligig Toy tutorial](https://www.todaysparent.com/family/crafts/how-to-make-an-old-school-whirligig-fidget-toy/) to get the idea of how to use it and follow the instructions on the paperfuge cut out included.
+You might like to decorate your 'fuge to make nice patterns while you spin.

 <img src="bookletimages/17.png" height="200">